 Kaiser (Oakland) hosts free Preparing for Childbirth classes for their patients.
 They offer either one 5-hour session or two 2.5-hour sessions depending on your schedule.
 They also offer a Labor and Delivery Tour and a session to Meet the Labor and Delivery team.
 At this event you can tour the ward, and the medical team will be on hand to answer all of your questions, too.
 (The tours book up in advance so be sure to call to reserve your spot.)
 They also offer Newborn Care and Breastfeeding classes, too.
 We recommend taking them when you’re pregnant so you don’t have something else to do once baby arrives.
 Here's Kaiser's 2019 prenatal class schedule >

 Alta Bates Summit Medical Center (Berkeley) offers a one-day intensive Childbirth class.
 Second-time parents can consider a Childbirth Refresher as an alternative to the entire labor class or a VBAC-specific class if you’re considering a vaginal birth after Cesarean.
-If the in-person class doesn’t fit your schedule, they offer an online class instead.
 Like Kaiser, they offer a Birth Center Tour, Breastfeeding classes, and Newborn Care classes, too.
 Unlike Kaiser, most of the classes cost something.
 See all of the Alta Bates Pregnancy Classes >

 Resource-Center Prenatal and Birthing Classes